 “We’ve since continued to improve and expand the features that we offer our clients.
 These now include data import, color and theme switches, functional switches and so much more.
 But we always keep these primary rules in mind, while building client templates or adding new functionalities to the platform.”

-“Our new LIVE mobile app is based on the same principle as our CREATE template-based tool: the app must be fast and simple to use.
+“Our new LIVE mobile app is based on the same principle as our CREATE template-based platform: the app must be fast and simple to use.
 Each user must be able to use it without a real learning curve.

 “But this app had to be even faster, since its main purpose is to create in-the-moment content, to cover live events.
 So, we made sure to automate any complicated actions.